 Wet trimming works fine, and does a great job of drying your weed, and will bring good results.
 But for a few reasons, dry trimming cannabis is my much preferred way to trim a harvest.
 Let me explain why:

 1: I Hate Trimming!

-I love to grow weed, and chopping is always a mix of happy and sad emotions.
+I love to grow, and chopping is always a mix of happy and sad emotions.
 I’m happy to be getting some tasty weed in a few weeks, but, I have raised my plant from seed, and spent their whole lives with them.
 You do get attached.